Chapter 45:

 "Hey, Maeda," he said, forcing a smile.

 He was angry.
-"You lied to us at the hospital."
+"You lied to us in the hospital."

-Neo looked distant, thinking about the time he was in the hospital.
-Soon, his face showed the sadness he was feeling.
+Neo looked distant, thinking about his time in the hospital.
+Soon his face showed the sadness he felt.

-"Quit being silly.
+"Don't be silly.
 You know you can count on us.
-You're supposed to count on us!"
+You should count on us!"

-Maeda realized he was pushing a bit, so he sat next to Neo and watched the cats with him.
+Maeda realized that he was being a little too forward, so he sat down next to Neo and watched the cats with him.

 "It's okay."

-The two remained silent until Maeda gathered the courage to say what he wanted.
+The two remained silent until Maeda found the courage to say what he wanted.

-"The truth is, I lost my mother too."
-He sighed; the words were harsh, and it seemed like they hurt his throat as he spoke.
-"Actually, I lost both of my parents."
-He looked at Neo, his anger returning.
+"The truth is, I lost my mother as well."
+He sighed; the words were hard and it seemed as if they hurt his throat as he spoke.
+"In fact, I lost both of my parents."
+He looked at Neo and his anger returned.

-"That's why I know exactly what you're feeling now, softie."
+"So I know exactly what you're feeling right now, softie."

 "That makes sense," Neo said, looking distant.
 "Must have been tough."

-"Yeah, it was tough.
-I was completely alone back then, no one wanted to be my friend because I was too clumsy or too playful.
-And all of that was because my parents were absent."
+"Yes, it was tough.
+I was all alone back then, no one wanted to be my friend because I was too clumsy or too playful.
+And all because my parents were absent."

 Neo pulled his hand back, startled.
 "Okay, okay!"
 Then he chuckled softly.

 "Anyway, that's why I was mad.
 Neo, I'm your friend too.
 All of us on the baseball team are your friends.
 I had no one to lean on, and I had to face all the pain alone.
-You don't need that, I'm here to save you, just as a way to save myself from the past."
+You don't need that, I'm here to save you, only to save myself from the past."

-Neo was a little confused and chuckled lightly.
+Neo was a little confused and chuckled slightly.

 "I'm serious, man!"

 "Sorry, it's just that you always talk in a funny way.
-Making me laugh really does ease some of my sadness, honestly."
+When you make me laugh, it relieves my sadness, honestly."

-Maeda smiled, seeing that what he did had an impact.
+Maeda smiled, seeing that what he was doing had an effect.

 "So laugh, laugh more!
 And come to practice.
 If you don't feel like it, you don't have to participate.
-But just show up and watch.
-You'll see how it's better than isolating yourself."
+But just come and watch.
+You'll see that it's better than isolating yourself."

-As the afternoon was turning into evening, Maeda headed back through the hole in the wall.
+As afternoon turned to evening, Maeda went back through the hole in the wall.

 "If you understand, then it's okay.
 But don't forget, or I'll hold you to it."

 And he left.
-Neo returned to the school to give the cat back to the teacher, who was still searching, worried.
+Neo returned to the school to return the cat to the teacher, who was still looking for it.
 Seeing the teacher he liked so much happy lifted Neo's spirits.

 minatika